How to Know If an Email Was Opened

 Does Gmail show when someone opens your email?

-Are email open signals always accurate?
+Are email open tracking results accurate?